-The profit for the year amounted to EUR287,156 (2019: EUR5,406,218).
-During the year, the Company received less dividends when compared to the previous year.
-Subsequent to year end, the Company is in the process of merging with AX Holdings Limited, a subsidiary of the Company.
-Following the finalisation of the merger of AX Holdings Limited into the Company, the Directors expect that the activities of the Company will increase, reflecting the current activities of both companies.
+The loss for the year amounted to EUR2,996,165 (2019: EUR430,056).
+During the year, the Company received less dividends when compared to previous year.
+The Company is in the process of merging with AX Group p.l.c., the Company's immediate parent.
+The Company's rights, obligations, assets and liabilities, will be amalgamated with those of its parent once the merger is finalised.

 2020 was a year of contrasting results.
-During the period from November 19 until February 2020, all the Group's business sectors were performing well with results for this period exceeding budget as well as prior year.
+During the period from November 2019 until February 2020 all the Group's business sectors were performing well with results for this period exceeding budget as well as prior year.
 As COVID-19 struck that strong performance changed in different ways in the different sectors.